Optical Attenuators

 Absorbing Filters

 Optical absorption is one of the possibilities for realizing optical attenuation.
 One can obtain it, for example, in doped glasses, where the type and concentration of the dopant can be used to control the amount of absorption in a certain wavelength range.
 Typically, one uses such kind of absorbing filters in the form of plates.
-Several of such plates can be used in series in order to realize a higher degree of attenuation.
+Several of such plates can be used in series to realize a higher degree of attenuation.
 By removing or exchanging some of the filters, one can realize a stepwise variable attenuation.

 Continuously variable attenuation can be realized with a filter wheel (optical attenuator wheel), where the amount of absorption varies along a circle around the axis of rotation.
 There are also variable attenuators which are translated linearly by some suitable mechanics.
 In any case, the attenuation may be somewhat variable within the area of a light beam.
 That effect is avoided in devices where the attenuation varies in steps.